 You have the right to expect all who are involved in your care to:

 - Teach you how to participate in your care, in and out of the UT Physicians offices.

-- Explain your condition, all procedures, treatments (including risks and benefits) prognosis and alternatives before you sign a consent form.
+- Explain your condition, procedures, treatments (including risks and benefits), prognosis, and alternatives before you sign a consent form.

 You are expected to:

-- Follow the treatment plan … if you refuse treatment or fail to follow the directions of your physician or of authorized UT Physicians clinical staff, you assume responsibility for your health care outcome.
+- Follow the treatment plan.
+If you refuse treatment or fail to follow your physician’s directions or authorized UT Physicians clinical staff, you assume responsibility for your health care outcome.

 - Fulfill your financial obligation.

 - Treat health care providers with courtesy and respect.